composewell/streamly/docs/User/Explanatory/unified-abstractions.md

 The same combinators that are used for serial streams e.g. 'unfoldrM', 'replicateM', 'repeatM' work concurrently when used at the appropriate type.

+There are several concurrent combinators in streamly which are prefixed with `par`.
+These combinators fit into the default composition very cleanly.
 It allows concurrent programs to be written declaratively and composed idiomatically.
 They are not much different than serial programs.
 See [Streamly vs async](/docs/User/HowTo/streamly-vs-async.md)